kaushik8888/CSX/README.md

 ### Start PREICO:
 **start_PREICO** function needs to be called by the Owner of the Smart Contract to start the PREICO.
 The preICO runs for 39 days.

 1 USD = 1 CSX coin

-Ether can be transferred to the Smart Contract address  (from account other than the Owner’s account).
+Ether can be transferred to the Smart Contract address **(from account other than the Owner’s account)**.
-Once hard Cap of 49000000 USD is reached OR 39 days are completed, the smart contract can no more accept any ether.
+Once hard Cap of 49000000 USD is reached or 39 days are completed, the smart contract can no more accept any ether.

-Note:  No Tokens will be distributed during the ICO, all the tokens will be distributed manually by the Owner after ICO ends.
+### Start ICO:
 **start_ICO** function needs to be called by the Owner of the Smart Contract to start the ICO.
 The preICO runs for 31 days.

 1 USD = 1 CSX coin

-Ether can be transferred to the Smart Contract address  (from account other than the Owner’s account).
+Ether can be transferred to the Smart Contract address **(from account other than the Owner’s account)**.
 Once hard Cap of 49000000 USD is reached OR 31 days are completed, the smart contract can no more accept any ether.
-Note:  No Tokens will be distributed during the ICO, all the tokens will be distributed manually by the Owner after ICO ends.

 ### End ICO:
 **end_ICO** function needs to be called by the Owner of the Smart Contract to end the ICO.
 Any tokens left in the Smart Contract will be burnt here.

 TotalSupply = 100,000,000  CSX Coins

 Balances Smart Contract = 0  CSX Coins

 **Note**:   end_ICO(  ) should be called only after  ICO crowdsale gets completed / Hard Cap of 49000000 USD is reached.

 ### Token Balance